• deploy

 read delete_releases

-Responding “no” interrupts the deployment and prints a help message explaining
+Responding “no” interrupts the deployment and prints a help message explaining how to configure the keep number.

 if prompt_is_no "$delete_releases"; then